-Suffering an injury on the property of another person can be a frightening experience.
-However, if you are not legally on the property, the landowner owed you no duty of care other than to refrain from causing you willful or wanton harm.
+Suffering an injury on another person's property can be a frightening experience.
+However, if you are on the property illegally (often due to trespassing), the landowner doesn't need to provide reasonable care other than to refrain from causing you willful or wanton harm.

-In Oklahoma, trespassers who are injured on someone else’s property cannot hold the property owner liable for their injuries.
-On the other hand, if the trespasser is a child, then the duty owed by the property owner changes.
+In Oklahoma, trespassers who are injured on someone else’s property cannot hold the property owner responsible for their injuries.
+But what happens if the trespasser is a child?

-The doctrine of “attractive nuisance” states that the owner of a potentially dangerous property can be held liable for injuries to trespassing children if the injury is caused by a hazardous condition or object that is most likely to attract kids.
+According to the “attractive nuisance” doctrine, the owner of a potentially dangerous property can be held liable for injuries suffered by trespassing children if a hazardous condition or object attractive to children causes these injuries.
 Simply put, an attractive nuisance is a structure or condition on the property that is both hazardous and irresistible to children.

 Common types of attractive nuisances include, but are not limited to, the following: